Skip Navigation

 Mainstream the iterative nature of adaptation into all decision-making processes and use flexible and adaptive risk management approaches (e.g., dynamic adaptation policy pathways).

 Climate change, specifically non-stationarity, requires that all long-term planning efforts remain flexible enough for course corrections.
 Comprehensive plans and resilience standards cannot be a "one-and-done" activity and must include updates that balance the need for consistent information and numbers for design with staying up to date on the latest climate science and projections.
 One way to build flexibility into plans and programs is to employ adaptive management strategies, such as flexible adaptation pathways or dynamic adaptation policy pathways.
 These approaches provide adaptive decision-making tools that can account for a changing risk profile over time.
 They help users consider future conditions under which an adaptation solution—be it a policy or project—will fail to reduce risk.
 These approaches recognize triggers for action (e.g., sea level rise trends reach a certain point or global temperature thresholds are surpassed) and identify alternative adaptation pathways to reduce risks once thresholds or tipping points occur.
-Appendix C provides a comprehensive review of the adaptation pathway approaches available and how they can be applied to the water sector.
+Appendix C(Opens PDF document)(Opens new window) provides a comprehensive review of the adaptation pathway approaches available and how they can be applied to the water sector.

 The Thames Barrier system in London, United Kingdom, was designed to ameliorate the impacts of flooding and sea level rise on the city.
 The Thames Estuary 2100 plan considers incremental adaptation measures over short (to 2034), medium (through 2069), and long (from 2070) timeframes.
 The plan "allows for flexibility on the timing of introduction of different options and interventions, and the ability of the plan to change between options, based on the monitoring program.
 Detailed guidance is provided on how the recommendations contained in the plan should be applied in the event that more extreme change is realized; for example, if it becomes necessary to divert to an alternative adaptation pathway.
 This guidance also shows how lead times for major interventions need to take account of any such changes and is underpinned both by the identification of key decision points and by the inclusion of the monitoring and review cycle (Innocenti & Albrito 2011)" (Goodhew 2014, pg.
 242).